-The best, cheesy chicken, broccoli, and rice casserole featuring melty Colby Jack cheese and a crunchy Cornflake topping.
+The best, Cheesy Chicken Broccoli Rice Casserole featuring melty Colby Jack cheese and a crunchy Cornflake topping.
 The perfect comfort food casserole!

 Casseroles were made in abundance when I was a kid, as they were the perfect meal for a working mom, and my mom was one hard-worker.
 Every bit of sustenance her kids needed was rolled into one dish — a hearty protein, a mix of healthy vegetables, and filling starches.
 What more could you ask for in a dinner?
 Other than not having to make it.
 Good news: The casserole actually answers that request as well, because casseroles go the distance, meaning leftovers for the family, and a night off of kitchen duty for mom or dad.
 Bonus.

-HOW TO MAKE CHEESY CHICKEN, BROCCOLI, AND RICE CASSEROLE
+HOW TO MAKE HOMEMADE CHICKEN BROCCOLI RICE CASSEROLE

 So, we’ve got four obvious main elements to the dish: (1) chicken, (2) rice, (3) broccoli, and (4) cheese, but, there is a hidden fifth element that is essential to a perfectly creamy casserole, and that is (5) the sauce.
 We’ll get to that last one later.